Dawnabelle/Galactic-Slide/README.md

 * Input: 36 earth years
 * Output: You would be (A Jupiter year is 11.86 Earth years.) on Jupiter

+The application will determine the user’s life expectancy, by asking for users life expectancy.
+* Input: ["What is the average life expectancy of someone of your demographic?"]
+"85"
+* Output: "85"

 The application will determine how many years a user has left to live on each planet, depending on their input life expectancy. :skull:
 * Input: "85"
 * Output: You have x years to live on Venus